-Coming up to Christmas is a wonderful opportunity to involve new prayers in your routine.
-These four prayers for Advent are beautiful, meaningful verses that can enhance your time as a family, or church, this holiday season.
+Coming up to Christmas is a wonderful opportunity to incorporate new prayers into your routine.
+These four prayers for Advent are beautiful, meaningful verses that can enhance your time as a family or church this holiday season.

 A Brief History Of Advent